Chisha North station: Concourse

 There are automatic ticket machines and a smart customer service center at the concourse.
 There are elevators, escalators, and stairs in the fare-paid area for passengers to reach the platform.

 Platform

 The station has an island platform located underground on the southwest side of Chisha Depot.
 Toilets and a nursery room are located at the end of the platform towards Higher Education Mega Center South.

 Entrances/exits

-The station has 2 points of entry/exit, with Exit C being accessible via elevator.
+The station has 2 points of entry/exit.
+Exit C is equipped with an elevator.